shivangini831-sys/Aicte-Batch-7-Lecture-Voice-to-note-generator/README.md

 tempfile

-Version Control: Git and GitHub
+Version Control: Git & GitHub

-System Architecture
+🏗️ System Architecture

 User uploads lecture audio file

-Audio is converted into WAV format if required
+Audio is processed and converted into WAV format

 Vosk model processes the audio

-Speech is converted into text

-Transcribed text is displayed and saved as notes

-Project Structure
-voice_lecture_to_notes/
-│
-├── main.py                  # Main Streamlit application
-├── requirements.txt         # Required dependencies
-├── vosk-model/              # Speech recognition model files ├── output/                  # Generated notes
-└── README.md                # Project documentation
-How to Run the Application

-Run the following command:

-streamlit run main.py

-The application will open in your default web browser.

 Output

-The application displays the transcribed text on the screen
+The application displays transcribed text on screen

 Generated notes are saved inside the output folder

-Output format: .txt file
+Text file format (.txt)

-Results
+📈 Results

 The system successfully converts lecture audio into readable text with good accuracy.
 It reduces manual effort and saves time for students.

-Future Enhancements
+🔮 Future Enhancements

 Add automatic summarization of notes

-Improve punctuation and formatting
+Add punctuation and formatting improvements

 Support multiple languages

 Export notes in PDF format

+Add cloud storage integration

 Add real-time microphone recording

-Deploy application on cloud platform

-Learning Outcomes
+📚 Learning Outcomes

+During this project, I learned:

-Implementation of speech recognition using Vosk
+Implementation of Speech Recognition using Vosk

-Development of web applications using Streamlit
+Building Web Applications using Streamlit

-Audio processing in Python
+Handling audio processing in Python

-Virtual environment management
+Managing virtual environments

-Git and GitHub version control
+Using Git & GitHub for version control

-Deployment of AI-based applications
+Deploying AI-based applications

+Speech is converted into text

+Text is displayed and saved as notes